MegaMek/megamek.github.io/_posts/2024-08-25-Pre-Release Notes for 0.50.0-Development.md

 ## Java 17 Will Now Be Required

 Starting with version 0.50.0-Development, **Java 17 will be REQUIRED** to play.
-We've updated our guide to [Updating to Adoptium (Eclipse Temurin Open Source Java)](https://github.com/MegaMek/megamek/wiki/Updating-to-Adoptium-(Eclipse-Temurin-Open-Source-Java)) guide. with more detailed instructions.
+We've updated our guide to [Updating to Adoptium (Eclipse Temurin Open Source Java)](https://github.com/MegaMek/megamek/wiki/Updating-to-Adoptium-(Eclipse-Temurin-Open-Source-Java) with more detailed instructions.

 It's crucial to read the directions carefully, especially **Step 6**, which covers a recent change to the Adoptium installer.
 Make sure to select "Install for all users of this machine" in the Installation Scope.